Saketha4/Metabolic-Model-of-Pseudomonas-putida-KT2440/README.md

 Oxygen uptake and nutrient availability (e.g., glucose, nitrogen, phosphorus) are constrained based on typical growth conditions.
 Substrate limitations (carbon sources, nitrogen, etc.) to simulate specific industrial conditions or media.
-Assumptions regarding the stoichiometry of the model, ensuring charge and mass balance across reactions.

 ## Model Construction and Curation:
 The Pseudomonas putida KT2440 Metabolic model was constructed using gene annotations, metabolic pathways, and biochemical data sourced from publicly available databases.
 The major curation steps include: